InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 # Pathways Segmentation overview

-The pathways-segmentation repo contains the workflow for conducting a Pathways Segmentation analysis in R. The Pathways Segmentation methodology is a population segmentation framework for understanding social, cultural, economic, and environmental vulnerability to improve women's health and wellbeing.
+The pathways-segmentation repo contains the workflow for conducting a Pathways Segmentation analysis in R. The Pathways Segmentation methodology is a population segmentation framework used for understanding social, cultural, economic, and environmental vulnerability to improve women's health and wellbeing.

 # Table of contents